CartoDB/cartodb/doc/API.md

 ## Specific UI functions

-There are a few functions in CartoDB.js for creating, enabling, and disabling pieces of the user-interface.
+There are a few functions in CartoDB.js for creating, enabling, and disabling pieces of the user interface.

 ### cartodb.geo.ui.Tooltip